Disaster tourism: 1986 Chernobyl nuclear plant explosion

-On the morning of April 26, 1986, the number four reactor of the Chernobyl nuclear power plant exploded, producing airborne radioactive materials and a fire that burned for ten days.
-The Chernobyl explosion caused dozens of direct deaths and thousands of deaths due to long-term exposure.
-In the aftermath, 350,000 residents were displaced from Chernobyl and the nearby city of Pripyat.
+On the morning of April 26, 1986, the number four reactor of the Chernobyl nuclear power plant exploded, producing airborne radioactive materials and a fire that burned for ten days into the surrounding environment and atmosphere.
+The Chernobyl explosion caused 31-60 direct known deaths with several thousands to potentially tens of thousands in deaths due to long-term radiation exposure.
+In the aftermath, around 400,000 people were displaced from Chernobyl and the nearby city of Pripyat and all other affected territories in Belarus, Ukraine, and Russia.
 The other three reactors at Chernobyl power plant continued running at the time but were gradually lessened until the power plant’s shutdown in 2000.

-The Ukraine-based tour company SoloEast Travel currently runs daylong tours through Chernobyl’s exclusion zone, a 2600 square-kilometer area that includes the plant.
+Prior to the 2022 Russian invasion of Ukraine, companies including SoloEast travel ran daylong tours through Chernobyl’s exclusion zone, a 2600 square-kilometer area that includes the plant.
 The highlights of the tour include visiting the Red Forest, a pine tree woodland destroyed by radioactive contamination, exploring Kopachi, a nearby village that was demolished due to high contamination levels, and finally coming within 305 meters of the remains of the number four reactor.
 These tours are met with some controversy because although SoloEast Travel claims that publicly accessible areas surrounding the power plant contain low levels of radiation and are deemed safe, a number of third-party scientists disagree.